entozoon/christian-slater/packages/dwadwadwa/README.md

 }
 ```

-dwadwadwa uses PostCSS by default.
+christian-slater uses PostCSS by default.
 It's configured to allow SASS-like nesting, in
 addition to all modern CSS goodies.

 To compile your styles, simply import your root stylesheet into your JavaScript